 The answer is: through snippets, or more specifically, rich snippets.
 Literally speaking, a snippet is a small piece of something or a fragment.
 In internet terminology, it refers to a brief piece of information provided in search results just below the website URL.
 This piece of information contains critical details which the user will find valuable for answering their query.
 A snippet summarizes the basic content of the website and provides it to the user so that they can understand what the website is all about before actually visiting it.

-The snippets in these examples give us the description of the company — this is written just below the website’s URL — and we can see this without actually having to click on the URL.
+These rich snippets examples give us the description of the company — this is written just below the website’s URL — and we can see this without actually having to click on the URL.
 This gives us a sneak preview of what the website is all about.
 These extra bits of information, given in the form of star ratings, reviews, and images in the above illustration, add more to our knowledge about these websites.

 These are rich snippets.
 If you are looking for the perfect meatloaf recipe, the number of reviews and star ratings will help you decide which website you should choose.
 If you are looking for a specific product or a brand, websites which have been optimized for rich snippets will show key information about product ratings, prices, customer reviews, etc.